+This solution is applicable for only the PIN element (PINE) with ProSe capability e.g. a PEGC or PEMC.
+A PIN may have more than one UE with GW or management capability but may not be acting as a PEGC or PEMC.
+This solution provides a mechanism for such ProSe capable UEs to discover other UE(s) that are acting as a PEGC or PEMC.

 PIN element with Gateway capability (PEGC) and PIN element with Management capability (PEMC) with ProSe capabilities may use PC5 interface for communication between them.
 PIN element (PINE) with ProSe capability may access 5GS via PEGC using PC5 interface.